StandWithUs: Caterpillar shareholder resolution (2005)

 Four Roman Catholic orders of nuns and the pro-Palestinian group Jewish Voice for Peace planned in 2005 to introduce a resolution at a Caterpillar shareholder meeting.
 The resolution asked for an investigation into whether Israel's use of the company's bulldozer to destroy Palestinian homes conformed with the company's code of business conduct.
 In response, SWU urged its members to buy Caterpillar stock and to write letters of support to the company.
 SWU representatives also planned to attend the shareholder meeting and speak out against the resolution.
 SWU and other Jewish organizations said that Israel was being unfairly singled out.

 J Street (2009)

 In October 2009, SWU campaigned against a conference organized by J Street.
 The organization distributed literature accusing J Street of endorsing "anti-Israel, anti-Jewish narratives" and of demonizing Jewish settlers in the occupied territories.
 J Street's president Jeremy Ben-Ami responded that SWU was engaged in "thuggish smear tactics".
-The campaign was not perceived to be effective in discouraging policymakers from attending, given the conference's greater-than-expected turnout, with the attendees including several members of Congressmen and National Security Advisor General James Jones.
+The campaign was not perceived to be effective in discouraging policymakers from attending, given the conference's greater-than-expected turnout, with the attendees including several members of Congress and National Security Advisor General James Jones.

 SWU has said that its objection to J Street is based on its support for efforts that demonize Israel, such as the United Nations Goldstone Report, and its advocacy for specific policies that Israeli voters democratically rejected, rather than solely on its criticism of the Israeli government's policies.